kangst3r/Edimension-Deadline-Bot/README.md

 ## Privacy

 Your eDimension iCal URL contains a personal authentication token.
-Keep your forked repo **private** to prevent others from accessing your calendar data.
+Keep your forked repo **private** so others can't access your calendar data.

 ## Contributing